mtwasetku-ui/physioto/src/content/blog/falls-prevention-footwear.md

 ## When Footwear Assessment Is Part of a Broader Falls Review

 Footwear is one component of a comprehensive falls risk assessment — important on its own, but most powerful when reviewed alongside balance, strength, medications, vision, and home hazards together.
-In a home physiotherapy visit, Michael reviews footwear as a routine part of the falls assessment and can make specific recommendations based on your foot shape, any conditions present, and the specific flooring and surfaces in your home.
+In a home physiotherapy visit, Micheal reviews footwear as a routine part of the falls assessment and can make specific recommendations based on your foot shape, any conditions present, and the specific flooring and surfaces in your home.

-If footwear issues are complex — particularly for people with diabetes, peripheral neuropathy, or significant foot deformities — Michael will refer to a podiatrist as part of a coordinated care approach.
+If footwear issues are complex — particularly for people with diabetes, peripheral neuropathy, or significant foot deformities — Micheal will refer to a podiatrist as part of a coordinated care approach.
 In North Tasmania, podiatry services are available in Launceston and through some community health services in regional areas.

 ### A simple action you can take today